 We are pleased to be able to assist our members in accessing the Government’s Canada Emergency Business Account (CEBA).

-Deadline to apply is August 31st.
+Deadline to apply has extended to October 31st.
 Learn more

 What supports are available for my business?

 Since the discovery of COVID-19 in Canada there have been so many significant changes across our country and within our communities.
 The impacts of social distancing, quarantines, illness and closures has already had a substantial impact on small businesses and how long it will continue remains unknown.
 We at SCCU are committed to supporting our business members in these challenging times by keeping you updated and informed on the options available.

 **The eligibility criteria has been expanded.